cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 | mode_auth     | 0x02  |
 | mode_auth_psk | 0x03  |

-All of these cases follow the same basic two-step pattern:
+All these cases follow the same basic two-step pattern:

 1. Set up an encryption context that is shared between the sender and the recipient